starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 .. _tx_status:

-The following command allows you to query the transaction status based on your transaction ID (i.e., replace ``TRANSACTION_ID`` with the transaction ID printed by ``starknet invoke``):
+The following command allows you to query the transaction status based on your transaction Id (i.e., replace ``TRANSACTION_ID`` with the transaction Id printed by ``starknet invoke``):

 .. tested-code:: bash starknet_tx_status